brianpos/UploadFIG/README.md

 * Fix null reference error that occurs when a package contains no dependencies in the manifest
 * Report an information message when detecting a search parameter with type = 'special' indicating that server requires custom implementation to support
-* Warnings/Information messages now displayed for search parameter checks (were supressed if there were no errors)
+* Warnings/Information messages now displayed for search parameter checks (were suppressed if there were no errors)

 ### 14 December 2023
 * Update fhirpath engine checks